-The facilities will be used for the construction of two PV solar plants (each a "Project") with a total installed capacity of 252 MWp, La Mata (108.3 MWp) located in the Municipality of La Gloria, Cesar and La Union (144.5 MWp) located in Monteria, Cordoba, including associated facilities like transmission lines and related civil works, including access roads, substations, or other works needed to supply the energy produced.
+According to FMO, the proposed investment will be used for the construction of two PV solar plants (each a "Project") with a total installed capacity of 252 MWp, La Mata (108.3 MWp) located in the Municipality of La Gloria, Cesar and La Union (144.5 MWp) located in Monteria, Cordoba, including associated facilities like transmission lines and related civil works, including access roads, substations, or other works needed to supply the energy produced.
 Total project costs are approximately COP 785 billion (USD ~180mln).
 These projects will provide a significant increase of the renewable energy capacity of Colombia, a country in which renewable sources accounts only for 1% of the total energy generation.

 This transaction fits well within FMO energy strategy of promoting clean energy, as the loan will be used for 100% green power generation projects.
 Also, our additionality comes from providing long term (local currency) financing with appropriate tenors for renewable energy projects, that are scarce in the country.

-WHAT IS THE ENVIRONMENTAL AND SOCIAL CATEGORIZATION RATIONALE?
+ENVIRONMENTAL AND SOCIAL CATEGORIZATION RATIONALE

 FMO E&S category for this transaction is B+, reflecting contextual risks and risks related to supply chain, occupational and community health and safety, waste management, potential biodiversity and cultural heritage impacts.
 The following IFC Performance Standards are applicable for this investment: IFC 1-4, 6 and 8.
 The following IFC PS are not considered applicable.